ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

 It's hard to do justice to the whole conference in a few sentences.
 What we can notice from a great height is that machine learning has come of age, and new applications that act either as economic enablers or instruments of oppression appear on a daily basis.
 The NeurIPS community expanded to include many more voices than just the technical contributions, and that's a very good thing.

-Personally, what I enjoyed the most falls roughly in two categories: AI as a social and economic enabler and the study of intelligence _per se_.
+Personally, what I'm most interested in falls roughly in two categories: AI as a social and economic enabler and the study of intelligence _per se_.

-* Data programming, learning on relational data, federated learning all fall in this bin; on one hand they let us make sense of complex, real-world signals, and hopefully make better decisions.
+* Data programming, weak supervision, learning on relational data, federated learning all fall in this bin; on one hand they let us make sense of complex, real-world signals, and hopefully make better decisions.
 On the other they promise to empower smaller entities than the usual tech titans, by re-distributing the economic returns of data ownership.

-* The study of intelligence for its own sake is as old as the field and we're nowhere close to even formulating a well-posed question for this.
-However generative, neuro-symbolic approaches like those advocated by Tenenbaum and collaborators are a source of great insight and better questions, which is ultimately what matters in science.
+* The study of intelligence for its own sake is as old as the field and we're nowhere close to even formulating a well-posed question.
+However, careful cognitive experiments and generative, neuro-symbolic approaches like those advocated by Tenenbaum and collaborators are a source of great insight and better questions, which is ultimately what matters in science.

-Here I collect some loose notes on my 2021 experience as an attendee and author, as well as all the links I could record on the fly.
+In what follows I collect some loose notes on my 2021 NeurIPS experience as an attendee and author, as well as all the links I could record on the fly.
 I could only attend a fraction of the live events, but fortunately all the talks are recorded for posterity.

 ---